 Jibbing: Pretty jib friendly but it’s more comfortable jumping and riding pipe.

 Pipe: Excellent pipe board.
-It’s very forgiving and the extra camber is a nice improvement for driving from pipe wall to pipe wall.
+It’s very forgiving and the extra camber is a nice improvement for driving from the pipe wall to the pipe wall.
 It’s also still pretty forgiving so pipe riders of all levels will really like this board.
 Very fun here and the XC2 BTX is a nice improvement on what we already thought was an excellent pipe board.

-All in all this is a fun board but in our opinion we had a little bit more fun on the TRS.
+All in all, this is a fun board but in our opinion, we had a little bit more fun on the TRS.
 Not a lot but a little bit.
 If you are a mid/wide and looking for a 158 then this is for sure the call because it will be as good as you can get to the TRS.

 Gnu Danny Kass Past Reviews